reaper47/recipya/README.md

 ## Getting Started

-The installation instructions are on the [official website](https://reaper47.github.io/recipya/docs/category/installation).
+The installation instructions are written in the [installation section](https://recipes.musicavis.ca/guide/docs/installation/) of the documentation.

 ## Contributing